-Trump Offers Temporary Immigrant Protections For $5.7 Billion In Wall Money
+Democrats Reject Trump Border Wall Proposal, Calling It A 'Non-Starter'

 - $805 million for drug-detection technology to secure ports of entry;

-- 75 new immigration judge teams for a court backlog of 900,000 cases; wants to change the lengthy trials for someone who steps one foot;
+- 75 new immigration judge teams for a court backlog of nearly 900,000 cases;

-- Allow Central American minors to apply for asylum in their home countries;
+- Allowing Central American minors to apply for asylum in their home countries;

-- $5.7 billion for strategic deployment of physical barriers or a wall, not a 2,000-mile concrete structure.
-He wants to add 230 miles this year and claims the crime rate and drug problem "would be quickly and greatly reduced" ... "some say it would be cut in half."
+- $5.7 billion for strategic deployment of physical barriers or a wall, but not, Trump said, a 2,000-mile concrete structure.
+The president said he wants to add 230 miles this year and claimed the crime rate and drug problem "would be quickly and greatly reduced" and that "some say it would be cut in half."

 In exchange for:

-- Three years of legislative relief for some 700,000 DACA recipients, an extension of legal status and protection from deportation;
+- Three years of legislative relief for some 700,000 recipients of the Obama-era initiative known as Deferred Action for Childhood Arrivals, or DACA, which protects some immigrants brought to the U.S. illegally as children from deportation.
+The Trump administration had moved to end DACA, but the decision was challenged in court and is currently held up in legal proceedings.
+Trump's proposal would give an extension of legal status;

-- Three-year extension of temporary protected status for some 300,000 facing expiration.
-Trump said that would offer three more years of certainty to work on a larger immigration deal.
+- A three-year extension of Temporary Protected Status for some 300,000 facing expiration;

+The president said these measures would allow three more years of certainty to work on a larger immigration deal.

-Even before he spoke, however, the deal appeared to be a non-starter for Democrats.
-Leaders insisted Trump needs to open the government before beginning any negotiations over border security or barrier funding.
-Trump is seeking $5.7 billion for border-wall funding.
+However, even before he spoke, the deal appeared to be dead on arrival with Democratic leaders.
+They insisted Trump needs to open the government before beginning any negotiations over border security or barrier funding.

-Before the speech, based on initial reports, House Speaker Nancy Pelosi called Trump's demands "a compilation of several previously rejected initiatives, each of which is unacceptable."
+Before the speech, House Speaker Nancy Pelosi, D-Calif, responded to initial reports of the president's offer by calling it "a compilation of several previously rejected initiatives, each of which is unacceptable."
 She added that Trump's proposal does not "represent a good faith effort to restore certainty to people's lives."

 Some 800,000 federal workers throughout the country have either been furloughed or made to work without pay.
 Workers have now missed one paycheck and will miss another if the shutdown is not resolved in the next week.
 Trump has signed legislation to give back pay to federal workers once the government is reopened.

-Senate Majority Leader Mitch McConnell pledged to put Trump's proposal up for a vote in the Senate this week.
+Senate Majority Leader Mitch McConnell, R-Ky., pledged to put Trump's proposal up for a vote this week.

-"Everyone has made their point—now it's time to make a law," McConnell said in a statement shortly after the speech.
+"Everyone has made their point — now it's time to make a law," McConnell said in a statement shortly after the speech.
 "I intend to move to this legislation this week.
 With bipartisan cooperation, the Senate can send a bill to the House quickly so that they can take action as well.
 The situation for furloughed employees isn't getting any brighter and the crisis at the border isn't improved by show votes.
 But the president's plan is a path toward addressing both issues quickly."

-The Trump administration had moved to end an Obama-era initiative known as Deferred Action for Childhood Arrivals, or DACA, which protects some immigrants brought to the U.S. illegally as children from being deported.
-But, the decision was challenged in court and is currently held up in legal proceedings.
+Rep. Mark Meadows, R-N.C., head of the conservative House Freedom Caucus, praised Trump's move and put the ball in Democrats' court.

+This is the latest and most significant step yet of POTUS showing his willingness to negotiate and compromise with Democrats on the issue of wall funding.
+At this point, if Democrats refuse to come to the table, it will show they are not at all serious about solving this impasse.— Mark Meadows (@RepMarkMeadows) January 19, 2019

+Trump's offer is based, in part, on bipartisan legislation proposed by Sen. Lindsey Graham, R-S.C., and Dick Durbin, D-Ill., known as the BRIDGE Act.
+The bill would give three years of protections to the so-called "dreamers" — immigrants who came to the U.S. illegally as children.
+But before Trump's speech, Durbin, a member of the Democratic leadership in the Senate, rejected Trump's use of the bill in this way and called for the government first to be reopened before any negotiations on a border barrier could take place.

+"First, President Trump and Senate Majority Leader McConnell must open the government today," said Durbin, the minority whip in the Senate.
+"Second, I cannot support the proposed offer as reported and do not believe it can pass the Senate.
+Third, I am ready to sit down at any time after the government is opened and work to resolve all outstanding issues."

-Trump's offer is based, in part, on bipartisan legislation, known as the BRIDGE Act, which would give three years of protections to Dreamers.
-This is the latest move by the White House in the midst of it's showdown with Democrats, who have balked at providing the money for construction of a border wall.
+This is the latest move by the White House in the midst of its showdown with Democrats, who have balked at providing the money for construction of a border wall.
 Democrats contend that Trump's push for the wall is immoral and that it is an ineffective way to stop illegal crossings.

 Trump argues a wall is necessary for national security.
 He has refused to sign any spending bill without the funding.
-The president has dug in on wall funding, resulting in a government shutdown beginning in late December.
-The president had indicated he would sign temporary funding measures to keep the government open, but then he faced a backlash in conservative media over it.
+Back in December, the president indicated he would sign temporary funding measures to keep the government open, but then faced a backlash in conservative media over it.
+He reversed course, which led to the shutdown.

-The government has been partially shut down for weeks during this standoff.
-It's currently the longest government shutdown in U.S. history.

 Until now, the White House had said it would be open to negotiating on the amount of money it will accept for a wall, but has been noncommittal about offering other concessions to Democrats.